xBacked-DAO/algorand-wallet-select/README.md

 ## Optional: Configuring wallets to display

 Simply do the following to only display the MyAlgo wallet.
 Valid `wallets` are `myalgowallet`, `algosigner` and `walletconnect`.

+**Note**: If you do not pass a button child, the default WalletSelector button will be used.

 ```javascript
 const Template = (args) => (
   <div>